hugodemenez/ContactApp/README.md

 ## Setting up the GitHub

 Then we started the work.
-We created a github repository and used sample project we had in our practical work during the Java Course.
+We created a github repository and used sample project we had done during our practical work in the Java Course.

-We had to set up multiple branches to work together at the same time on differents functionnalities.
+We had to set up multiple branches to work together at the same time on different functionnalities.

 It helped us to debug our own code, without dealing with other branches errors.